 >> BC wildfire impacts to highways, including closures and traffic restrictions, are available via DriveBC.

->> Impacts to highways and side roads reach a certain level, they are listed on one page via TranBC. (*Note: a broken link means impact level has not been reached)
+>> When wildfire impacts to highways and side roads reach a certain level, they are listed on one page via TranBC. (*Note: a broken link means impact level has not been reached)

 >> Impacts to forest service roads are here.